Bland Holt: Biography

-Holt was the son of Joseph Frederick Holt (known as Clarance) and his first wife Marie, née Brown.
+Holt was the son of Joseph Frederick Holt (known as Clarance) and his first wife Marian(known as Marie), née Brown.
 Holt was born at Norwich, England, came to Australia with his father, an actor/manager, in 1857, and made his first appearance on the stage when he was six years old.
 He was educated at the Church of England grammar school, Brighton, Victoria, and at the Otago boys' high school, Dunedin, New Zealand.

 Holt returned to England aged 14 years and became a professional actor.
 He had experience in England, the United States and New Zealand, before establishing himself in Australia in 1876.
 His first production was Paul Merritt's play New Babylon at the Royal Victoria Theatre, Sydney, with Myra Kemble as the leading lady.
 The play started a six week Sydney season on 24 April 1880 before moving to the Theatre Royal, Melbourne.

 For the next 30 years Holt continued to produce the principal melodramas of the period.
 Most of the time of his companies was divided between the Lyceum theatre, Sydney, and the Theatre Royal, Melbourne.
 Nothing was too realistic to be attempted; in one play there was a hunting scene with horses dogs and a stag; in another several horses finished a race across the stage; in another a circus ring was realistically presented with the regular acts being done.
 Holt introduced the first motor car on stage.